 Nick is a trial lawyer who concentrates his practice in product liability and commercial litigation.
 He is national lead trial counsel for several manufacturers, and defends agricultural, construction, industrial and mining equipment, aircraft, automobiles, hand and power tools, and other consumer products.
 He represents clients in lawsuits in state and federal courts throughout the United States and has tried cases to successful defense verdicts in Alabama, Indiana, Iowa, Kentucky, South Dakota and Wisconsin.
 Nick has also argued appeals at the Indiana Court of Appeals, Indiana Supreme Court, Arkansas Court of Appeals, and Sixth Circuit Court of Appeals.

-When Nick is not practicing law, he enjoys weight-lifting, hiking national parks with his wife of twenty-eight years, Tracy, and cheering for the Notre Dame Fighting Irish.
+When Nick is not practicing law, he enjoys weight-lifting, hiking national parks with his wife of 29 years, Tracy, and cheering for the Notre Dame Fighting Irish.
 He also actually enjoys yard work, and he loves using power tools.

 Lemler v.
 CNH Industrial America LLC – Won summary judgement on the economic loss doctrine, and successfully briefed and argued at the Indiana Court of Appeals, resulting in only the third court in the country finding that a combine header is not “other property” for purposes of the Economic Loss Doctrine.
 Read the Lemler opinion here, and see the oral argument here.